 Starting in September and with 6 lecture weekends in Dublin and London, this is the most popular way of completing the Diploma in Nutrition and Lifestyle Coaching.

-With 3 available starting slots – September, January and May – studying this nutrition course online gives the flexibility to study wherever you are.
-You are assigned a Nutritional Therapist personal tutor to mentor you through the course as well as online forums and tutorials to give you the support you need to successfully graduate.
+With 3 available starting slots – September, February and May – studying this nutrition course online or via blended learning gives the flexibility to study wherever you are.

 What if I need to put the course on hold?